 If you do have some cash, it might be wise to bring your own small camera crew.
 During a radio interview with Andrew Yang, he brought a 6-person AV crew with him.
 They plugged into my board, shot tons of video, and had lighting and audio gear setup.
 It was damn impressive.
 It’s not cheap however.
 Here’s a good guide on how to figure out video production cost, and keep in mind that if you’re bringing your own crew, you should always ask permission first!

 Create compelling call-to-action pages

 When concluding an interview the worst way to conclude is to give out your main company webpage.
 Unless someone needs your specific product or service right now, they won’t visit your website.
 Some journalists may not even want you to.
 I’ve made this mistake more times than I can count on all my fingers and toes.
 The better way is to give them a resource on your webpage.
 A “call to action.”
 (CTA)

 When I conclude an interview, Clubhouse panel, or even my own podcast as of late, the CTA that has been most effective is my 10-day press guide for emerging tech and entrepreneurs.
 It gets you more press in just 10 days.
 For your company, it could be a tool, an assessment, a giveaway, an eBook, free consulting, and you-name-it.
 You can buy a unique URL that directs to your page as well.

 Going back to our watch example: when thanked, you can simply say, “I’m so happy to be on your show that in the next 24 hours, your audience can win a free watch at watchforartists.com.”
 Having a specific call to action ahead of time is how you can leverage a press hit.

 Even if you don’t do any of this, or your interview time is past, don’t lose hope.
 You can do a lot of great post-work as well.

-Post-work: What to do before your press interview
+Post-work: What to do after your press interview